-The extent to which 340B covered entities receive duplicate discounts from pharmaceutical manufacturers who participate in the Medicaid Drug Rebate Program (MDRP) is widely documented.
+The extent to which 340B covered entities receive duplicate discounts from pharmaceutical manufacturers who take part in the Medicaid Drug Rebate Program (MDRP) is widely documented.

 The Medicaid Exclusion File

-The Health Resources and Services Administration (HRSA) established the 340B Medicaid Exclusion File (MEF) as The mechanism to assist 340B covered entities and states in the prevention of duplicate discounts for drugs subject to Medicaid rebates.
+The Health Resources and Services Administration (HRSA) established the 340B Medicaid Exclusion File (MEF) as The mechanism to aid 340B covered entities and states to prevent duplicate discounts for drugs subject to Medicaid rebates.

 On 26 January, the U.S. Food and Drug Administration (FDA) announced its approval of the first radiopharmaceutical — a drug that contains a radioactive substance — for the treatment of GEP-NETS, a rare group of digestive tract cancers.